ncsu-decifr/tbas-tutorial/tutorial4.md

     The **branch lengths** are drawn to scale
 ![](images/tbas-tutorial4/Tutorial4.29.png)

 30. Clicking on update metadata on the tree (as shown in step 15) and clicking download (as shown in step 16) will pull up the new specimen metadata file.
-Sort the file by specimen.
+Sort the file by species.
 Now the edits made in step 18 are shown here along with the new unknown placements.
 Note: This view was edited to show the strain name and species column together for illustration purposes.
 The file has many other attributes in between these two columns.
 ![](images/tbas-tutorial4/Tutorial4.30.png)